This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Discrimination based on disability is illegal in areas that could impact your child: housing, public accommodations, and education.
 Utah law only covers housing discrimination, so you can file a complaint with the Utah Antidiscrimination and Labor Division if you have an issue.[5]

-The Division will review your complaint, guide mediation to help you resolve the situation, and, if necessary, investigate the incident and decide as to whether or not discrimination occurred.
-You can also file a lawsuit if you are not satisfied with the results of this process.
+The Division will review your complaint, guide mediation to help you resolve the situation, and, if necessary, investigate the incident and decide whether or not discrimination occurred.
+If you are not satisfied with the results of this process, you can also file a lawsuit.

 If you have an issue with education services or public access and accommodations for your child, your lawyer will help you file with the appropriate federal government agency.
-The process will be similar to that the state uses to try to bring about a resolution.
+The process will be similar to that the state uses to resolve the issue.

-You cannot go it alone when filing a lawsuit for medical malpractice or discrimination.
-And you also cannot rely on a general lawyer.
-You need a Utah cerebral palsy lawyer, someone who specializes in working with clients like you and cases related to disabilities, discrimination, and medical malpractice.
+You cannot go it alone when filing a medical malpractice or discrimination lawsuit, and you cannot rely on a general lawyer.
+You need a Utah cerebral palsy lawyer who specializes in working with clients like you and cases related to disabilities, discrimination, and medical malpractice.

 You need the knowledge and experience of the right lawyer to explain the filing process, give you options, provide advice, and guide the decisions you make in your child’s best interest.
 When you’re ready to file a lawsuit for your child in Utah, hire the right lawyer, and you have the best chance of winning.